cuecue123/web-application/README.md

 3. as a user, I can add an advice to the listing
 4. as a user, I can downvote and upvote an advice
 5. as a user, I can comment on an existing advices
+5. as a user, I can talk in the live forum

 ## Research Topics